 Following the injections, patients may be observed for a short amount of time so that Dr. Lewis can evaluate the success of the procedure.
 If patients experience any tenderness around to the injection area they can use ice to treat it.
 The lasting effects of corticosteroid injections may vary depending on the patient and the injected area.
 Follow-up injections can be administered to help maintain results, but typically no more than three a year can be performed.
 Dr. Lewis can consult with you about subsequent treatments that can help you maintain your results.

 Plan Your Procedure

 No matter the cause, joint, muscle, and tendon inflammation can be painful and affect movement.
 For many individuals, corticosteroid injections are a good option for reducing inflammation and alleviating pain.
 At Lewis Pain Management, Dr. Jerry Lewis can work with you to create an effective treatment plan that fits your needs.
-Contact our Frisco, McKinney, or Southlake, TX office to schedule a consultation today.
+Contact our Frisco, TX office to schedule a consultation today.